Gerald Cadogan

-Gerald Anthony Cadogan (born January 16, 1986, in Oakland, California) is an American football offensive tackle who is currently a free agent.
+Gerald Anthony Cadogan (born January 16, 1986) is an American former football offensive tackle.
 He was signed by the Carolina Panthers as an undrafted free agent in 2009.
 He played college football at Penn State.

-Cadogan has also been a member of the Cincinnati Bengals, San Diego Chargers, Philadelphia Eagles and the Indianapolis Colts.
+Cadogan was also a member of the Cincinnati Bengals, San Diego Chargers, Philadelphia Eagles, Indianapolis Colts, Calgary Stampeders, Las Vegas Locomotives, and Toronto Argonauts.

-Early years
+Early life

 Cadogan excelled in football at Portsmouth High School assisting the Trojans to multiple playoff appearances.
 Cadogan was a four-sport star at Portsmouth High School, lettering in football, track, swimming, and basketball.
 He was named first-team Associated Press All-State in football his senior season.
 The Youngstown Vindicator named Cadogan All-Conference twice.
 He was also an Ohio finalist for the Wendy's High School Heisman, and was the Portsmouth Daily Times Sportsman-of-the-Year.

 He played in the 2004 Big 33 Football Classic and the Ohio North-South All-Star game.